yossiazu/promethus_grafana_project/README.md

 helm repo update

-helm install prometheus prometheus-community/kube-prometheus-stack -n monitoring --values config/values_promethus.yaml helm install my-redis bitnami/redis --version 17.11.6 -n redis --values config/values_redis.yaml helm install my-rabbitmq bitnami/rabbitmq --version 12.0.4 -n rabbitmq --values config/values_rabbitmq.yaml
+helm install prometheus prometheus-community/kube-prometheus-stack -n monitoring --values config/values_promethus.yaml helm install my-grafana-loki bitnami/grafana-loki --version 2.10.0 -n monitoring --values config/values_loki.yaml helm install my-redis bitnami/redis --version 17.11.6 -n redis --values config/values_redis.yaml helm install my-rabbitmq bitnami/rabbitmq --version 12.0.4 -n rabbitmq --values config/values_rabbitmq.yaml

 kubectl apply -f config/configmap_cluster.yaml -n monitoring kubectl apply -f config/alert.yaml -n monitoring
 ```
-The given set of commands sets up monitoring with Prometheus, deploys Redis and RabbitMQ using Helm, and applies configuration updates.
+The given set of commands sets up monitoring with Prometheus,loki and grafana , deploys Redis and RabbitMQ using Helm, and applies configuration updates.
 Here's a
 summary of what each command does:

-The first three commands add Helm repositories for Prometheus Community and Bitnami and update the local Helm chart repositories.
+The first four commands add Helm repositories for Prometheus Community and Bitnami and update the local Helm chart repositories.

 The next three commands install the following components using Helm charts with new values:
 Prometheus stack (prometheus-community/kube-prometheus-stack) in the monitoring namespace with the release name prometheus and applies the configuration values specified in the 'values_prometheus.yaml'.
+loki (bitnamin/grafana-loki) with version 2.10.0 in the monitoring namespace with the release name my-grafana-loki and applies the configuration values specified in the values_loki.yaml.
 Redis (bitnami/redis) with version 17.11.6 in the redis namespace with the release name my-redis and applies the configuration values specified in the values_redis.yaml.
 RabbitMQ (bitnami/rabbitmq) with version 12.0.4 in the rabbitmq namespace with the release name my-rabbitmq and applies the configuration values specified in the values_rabbitmq.yaml.